If you are seeking Pro Bono assistance, CILEx has put

 Justice Week 2018

-Building on the success of the National Pro Bono Week, Justice Week will celebrate the pro bono work of legal professionals and support, guide and encourage those who are looking to undertake pro bono work.
+Building on the success of the National Pro Bono Week, Justice Week 2018 celebrated the pro bono work of legal professionals and support, it helped to guide and encourage those who are looking to undertake pro bono work.

-In 2018, Justice Week will run between Monday 29 October and Friday 2 November.
-The launch event will be held on Monday 29 October at 6.00pm (location and further details to be announced soon).
+In 2018, Justice Week ran between Monday 29 October and Friday 2 November.

 For more information about the week, please click on the link below.